 5. Pump Failure

-The heating system is circulated with water by the boiler pump.
+The boiler pump circulates hot water through the heating system.
 Failure to start a pump may cause the heating to fail, although hot water works.

 Symptoms: